nicksrusso/FleetDefense/README.md

 # FleetDefense Sim

-Inspired by (A Dance of Vampires)[https://www.youtube.com/watch?v=zo8FhChnyq0] from Tom Clancy's Red Storm Rising, where a flight of Soviet Bombers destroys an American carrier fleet, I want to make a somewhat realistic simulation to replicate it.
+Inspired by the chapter [A Dance of Vampires](https://www.youtube.com/watch?v=zo8FhChnyq0) from Tom Clancy's Red Storm Rising, where a flight of Soviet Bombers destroys an American carrier fleet, I want to make a somewhat realistic simulation to replicate it.
 This repo is (will be eventually) a somewhat realistic, physics based simulation with AI agents taking the place of the decision makers.

 Tentative Roadmap